 Under the leadership of Sister Hyacintha, the School was organized and chartered by the State of New Jersey in 1905.
 The first class, seven women, graduated in 1908.
 Miss Anna Cunningham was the first Dean of the School, which was registered by the New Jersey Board of Nursing in 1912.
 Originally housed in the hospital, the School moved to the educational building on St. Francis Avenue in 1925.
 Classes were admitted annually except between the years of 1944 and 1948 when there were double class entrances.
 In 1956, St. Francis School of Nursing became the first School of Nursing in the area to be accredited by the National League for Nursing.
 The program remained three years in length until 1964 when a two-year program was instituted.
 During 1964, there were two graduating classes.
 The School, which formerly provided residence facilities, became a commuter-only school in 1978.
 The purchase of college credits for non-nursing courses was initiated in 1980 and provided the graduates with thirty transferable college credits and a diploma in professional nursing.
 In 1998, the School developed a cooperative nursing agreement with Mercer County Community College.
 In the cooperative program, graduates receive general education credits from Mercer County Community College and nursing credits from St. Francis School of Nursing.
-Graduates obtain an Associate in Science Degree from Mercer County Community College and a Diploma in Nursing from Capital Health School of Nursing(formerly St. Francis Medical Center School of Nursing).
+Graduates obtain an Associate in Science Degree from Mercer County Community College and nursing credits from St. Francis School of Nursing.